 Oak Ridges Moraine and Greenbelt include those areas of the Oak Ridges Moraine Conservation Plan and Greenbelt Plan areas that are located within Vaughan.
 These lands provide important groundwater recharge and open space functions, including providing habitat to species that require open areas to complete their life cycles, such as Eastern Meadowlark, or rare vegetation communities.
 These areas are identified on Schedule 2 as an overlay.
 Where lands within these areas are also identified as Core Features, they will be subject to those policies of the Plan.
 Otherwise, specific policies have been developed for these areas that are in conformity with the Provincial Plans and York Region policies.
-It is the policy of Council:

 - 3.2.3.1.
-To protect and enhance the Natural Heritage Network, as identified on Schedule 2, by: - a. restricting development within the Natural Heritage Network in accordance with the policies of this Plan; - b. seeking opportunities to expand and better link the Natural Heritage Network; - seeking the dedication of Core Features and their associated minimum vegetation protection zones through the development approval process to an appropriate public agency at no public expense; and, - d. securing new natural and open space linkages for improved connectivity of the Natural Heritage Network through the development approvals process, conservation easements, donations or purchases. - 3.2.3.2.
+To protect and enhance the Natural Heritage Network, as identified on Schedule 2, by: - restricting development within the Natural Heritage Network in accordance with the policies of this Plan; - b. seeking opportunities to expand and better link the Natural Heritage Network; and, - c. securing, where possible, the protection of lands within the Natural Heritage Network through conservation easements, donations or purchases. - 3.2.1.2.
 That identification of elements comprising the Natural Heritage Network is an ongoing process and as such the Natural Heritage Network identified on Schedule 2 is based on the best information available.
 Schedule 2 may not identify all the natural heritage features in Vaughan.
-The precise limits of mapped natural heritage features, and any additions to the mapped network, will be determined through appropriate study undertaken in consultation with the Toronto and Region Conservation Authority and the Province.
+The precise limits of mapped natural heritage features, and any additions to the mapped network, will be determined through appropriate study in accordance with criteria provided by the Toronto and Region Conservation Authority and the Province.
 This may occur on a site-by-site basis through the development process or through studies carried out by the City, Region, Toronto and Region Conservation Authority or other government agencies. - 3.2.3.3.
 That any development lawfully existing within the Natural Heritage Network on the date this Plan is approved is permitted to remain.
-Minor alterations or additions to such existing development are permitted subject to the policies of this Plan and which may include consultation with the Toronto and Region Conservation Authority, York Region, or Province as required.
+Minor alterations or additions to such existing development are permitted subject to the policies of this Plan and approval by the Toronto and Region Conservation Authority, York Region, or Province as required.